 “NOW I WANT TO SHOW MYSELF AS A POP DIVA!” – LOU ASRIL IN MICA INTERVIEW – mica

 “fritz-kola or beer?” is a question in the room, while Lou Asril makes himself comfortable in his agency’s office in the seventh district.
-Although the twenty-three-year-old would probably like to be on the train to his home in Upper Austria, the original Mostviertler is in a good mood and talkative even after a long day.
-While sipping his fritz-kola, the young musician talks about existential fears, gender fluidity and Lil’ Kim.
+Although the twenty-three-year-old would probably like to be on the train to his home in Upper Austria, the original Mostviertler is in a good mood and talkative even following a long day.
+While sipping his fritz-kola, the young musician talks regarding existential fears, gender fluidity and Lil’ Kim.
 What makes Lou Asril so special is the unobtrusiveness of his person, which contrasts his claims and visions of the future and makes them all the more believable.
 His new EP “RETROMIX21” marks a departure from the “smooth” soul niche and makes you sit up and take notice with a lot of power and pop diva attitude.
 “RETROMIX21” moves between 2000s pop, London Fashion Week and passionate dreaminess.
 In an interview with Ania Gleich, the Berlin returnee explains how this can be combined in just six tracks and what has changed since his debut success.

 What does Berlin give you that Vienna doesn’t give you?